2018 British Pound Forecast

 Forecasts for the pound (GBP USD) varies from bank to bank and from month to month.
 This article takes a look at the general trend in GBP USD forecasts and how it might impact you.

-The Forecast for the GBP in 2018
+Bank forecasts for the British Pound in 2018

 The Great British Pound (GBP or Pound Sterling) is slowly gaining, since hitting 31-year lows in October 2016, but it’s been a bumpy ride.
 However, a recent drop in the GBP USD rate has the market spooked.
 The uncertainty could mean further declines in the GBP near-term.
 For the rest of 2018, most bank analysts still predict the pound sterling to remain flat – basically unchanged from current levels of 1.3558.